Why your FICO really ain't that scary...

 A credit card that you pay down regularly over time?
 That’s precisely the kind of revolving debt that can actually have a positive impact on your credit score.

-The ‘Length of credit history’ isn’t actually something you can do much about.
+The ‘Length of credit history’ isn’t actually something you can do much about — but if you’re looking to buy a place, we’re guessing you’ve got some sort of credit account in place.

 Onto ‘credit mix’ — the credit score gods like to see a good variety of credit accounts in the mix.
 So, installment accounts like personal and student loans, and revolving accounts like credit or store cards.
 Showing you can manage different payment structures and amounts make you look like a responsible grown-up, who can also most likely keep their house plants alive.